Wednesday, December 24, 2014

 Wednesday, January 10, 1923

-Sailing on the sky in Alaska
+Sailing in the sky in Alaska

-This is a different route so we will see some new vessels, that went as far as Juneau and then Cordova.
+This is a different route, so we will see some new vessels that went as far as Juneau and then Cordova

 Kenneth Walker was here but did not know till afterward.